anvi-reorient-genomes

 anvi-reorient-genomes --fasta-txt fasta-txt \ --reference REF-GENOME-NAME \ --output-dir REORIENTED-FASTA-FILES/

-Or one can ask anvi’o to first use the DnaA gene to orient the reference before orienting all others:
+You can also ask anvi’o to first use the DnaA gene to orient the reference before orienting all others (which in our experience works best if you have bacterial / archaeal genomes and a good reference, and you should certainly consider doing this):

 anvi-reorient-genomes --fasta-txt fasta-txt \ --use-dnaa-for-reference-orientation \ --output-dir REORIENTED-FASTA-FILES/